xzel23/utility/README.md

 ## Changes

+### 22.2.4

+- LangUtil.cache() methods return CachedSupplier instances that can be reset to reclaim the memory if not needed anymore.
+- Also added caching using soft references.

 ### 22.2.3

 - MathUtil: add utility methods for summing doubles and sum of squares with enhanced accuracy and test coverage